guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

     raise MyNewException() from ex
 ```

-## Logging exceptions effectively
+## 📝 Logging exceptions effectively

 Another piece of advice that will prevent you from being extremely verbose:

 **Use `logger.exception`**

 You don't have to log the exception object.
 The `exception` function of logger is intended to be used as is inside `except` blocks.
-It already handles the stack trace with execution info and displaying which exception caused it with its message as `ERROR` level!
+It already handles the stack trace with execution info and displaying which exception caused it with its message set to `ERROR` level!

 ```py
 try: